marcelolp/simulations/README.md

   functionality for custom boundary conditions, domain properties and generator functions
 3. *ReactionDiffusionSimulation*: Solves the equation for a two component reaction diffusion system for some given parameters that can be edited
+4. *FallingSandSimulation*: A cellular automaton that crudely emulates physical behaviour.
+Also known as falling sand game

 #### Advise for optimization or improvement is always welcome!